 He is the principal investigator of an ERC Starting Grant 2012 and an ERC Proof of Concept 2016 by the European Research Council.
 He has been the principal investigator of a Vigoni Project 2010 in collaboration with Prof. P. Wriggers from the Leibniz University of Hannover and of a FIRB Futuro in Ricerca 2010 project granted by MIUR.

-He served as peer-reviewer of research proposals for the Italian Ministry of Education, University and Research (MIUR), the Deutscher Akademischer Austausch Dienst (DAAD), the National Council for Scientific Research of Romania, the Croatian Ministry of Science, Education and Sports and the Czech Science Foundation.
+He served as peer-reviewer for the Italian Ministry of Education, University and Research (MIUR), ANVUR, the Deutscher Akademischer Austausch Dienst (DAAD), the National Council for Scientific Research of Romania, the Croatian Ministry of Science, Education and Sports, the Czech Science Foundation and the Tromso Research Foundation of Norway.

 He is member of the Task 13 Committee on Performance and Reliability of Photovoltaic Systems of the International Energy Agency, Photovoltaic Power Systems Programme (IEA-PVPS) since October 2014.

-At IMT Lucca he is the director of the research unit Multi-scale Analysis of Materials (MUSAM) and of the PhD curriculum in Computational Mechanics for the 29th cycle.
+At IMT Lucca he is the director of the research unit Multi-scale Analysis of Materials (MUSAM) and of the experimental laboratory MUSAM-Lab.
 His research interests span various areas of continuum mechanics, with special focus on computational methods for nonlinear partial differential equations, interface mechanical problems, contact mechanics, fracture mechanics, material models for renewable energy applications, multi-physics simulations.

 Honours and awards